suborbital/docs/website/docs/quickstart.md

 Once we've created our environment, we'll be shown our environment's dashboard.
 The dashboard contains information about various usage metrics related to the Extension Engine.

 Here we can see a counter for function builds and build minutes.
-Both of these are currently 0 because we still need to set up our first integration.
+Both of these  currently 0 because we still need to set up our first integration.

 ## Create an access key